noop-dev/VICE_emu/testprogs/vsid/tunes/readme.txt

  freepages set the sid player is free to use memory from $0400 onward, and there will be problems sooner or later."
 DEMOS/0-9/3_Oversample.sid (freepages: 08,39)

+"Tunes that require a certain $01 value to work correctly" code in play routine does this
+3AFC  A5 01     LDA $01
+3AFE  29 FD     AND #$FD
+3B00  85 01     STA $01
+/MUSICIANS/C/Cooksey_Mark/Airwolf.sid

 ********************************************************************************
 * sidplayer tunes